 The Theopolis Institute perpetuates the Biblical Horizons agenda of church reformation and cultural transformation into the future.
 We offer a vision that we believe can and should shape the churches of the future – a thoroughly sacramental and Trinitarian theology and church practice, solidly rooted in Scripture, combined with unreserved catholicity that draws from all traditions of the church.

 We accomplish this aim principally by providing affordable, graduate-level leadership training courses, focusing on biblical and liturgical theology.
 For the first several years of our existence, we are sponsoring intensive week-long training sessions, both in the United States and in other locations throughout the world.
-In 2016, we plan to launch our year-long, in-residence training course.
+In 2019, we plan to continue a revised Fellows Program.

 Theopolis Scholar-in-Residence James B. Jordan is working on a Psalter for use in churches, as well as fresh translations of critical books of the Bible and a collection of liturgies.
 We equip church leaders of the future through lectures that address the key cultural issues of our time and the annual Nevin Lecture series, in video and audio resources, and by advancing theological scholarship in essays on our web site and newsletter.
 Students in our courses, attendees at our conferences and lecture series, and readers of our publications learn to read the Bible imaginatively, worship God faithfully, and engage the culture intelligently.